-- Problem description
+1. Problem description

 Companies are well aware of the problems.
 For example, the first Application Landscape Report from Capgemini already revealed in 2011 that half of the major companies expect to be able to decommission every second legacy system.
 And in the Report from 2014 the respondents stated that they not only saw it as a possibility, but as a necessity.
 So why aren’t they acting on it?

 The solution to this problem is called decommissioning legacy systems or application retirement.
 All the information, data and documents, has to be migrated to a central and neutral platform first and stored in a modern data format for this.
 However, this is not a matter of classic archiving.
-As tax auditors and business users do not access fields in tables, but search for invoices, pay slips, product plans etc. and insist on the same presentation as in the old application.
+After all, tax auditors and business users do not access fields in tables, but search for invoices, pay slips, product plans etc. and insist on the same presentation as in the old application.
 The information therefore has to be stored together with its business context and, if necessary, encrypted.
-This concept is called historization.
+This concept is called historicization.

 This kind of platform offers a multitude of standard interfaces to legacy systems from various manufacturers such as Baan, Microsoft Axapta, Oracle ERP, Peoplesoft and of course SAP.
-Absolutely all the information from legacy systems is captured and migrated, every step is fully documented.
-Data and documents can be erased at the level of individual data records.
+Absolutely all the information from legacy systems is captured and migrated, and every step is fully documented.
+Data and documents can be deleted at the level of individual data records.
 Authorizations can be clearly defined.
 It goes without saying that such a platform meets all the requirements of auditors in Germany, Austria and Switzerland.

 JiVS IMP acts as a central collection point and provisioning area or “data staging area” for company information as part of application retirement projects.
 Data and its quality can be analyzed and optimized with its help, for example, using enrichment and harmonization.
 JiVS IMP provides legally compliant access to information independent of the device, time and location and subjects the legacy information pool to end-to-end retention management for the seamless management of the historical data and documents’ life cycle.
 In addition, JiVS IMP’s business object-focused approach provides the option of integrating the platform in modern target environments such as SAP S/4HANA or SAP C/4HANA.

 Companies can implement JiVS IMP both in their own data center or use offers from the public cloud for implementation.
-Supported environments include the Google Cloud Platform, Amazon Web Services and Microsoft Azure.
+Supported environments include Amazon Web Services, the Google Cloud Platform, and Microsoft Azure.
 At the same time, customers can choose from a variety of popular database management systems (DBMS), from IBM Db2 to Oracle Database and Microsoft SQL Server to SAP IQ.

-- Customer benefits
+5. Customer benefits

 Just switch it off.
-Anyone who has historized the information from their legacy systems can assuredly and finally switch them off and dispose of them.
+Anyone who has historicized the information from their legacy systems can assuredly and finally switch them off and dispose of them.
 In addition to legal certainty and compliance, JiVS IMP generally saves up to 80 percent or more in operating costs compared to the costs of operating the decommissioned legacy systems.

 A central platform instead of dozens of legacy systems also makes information governance, i.e. the proper management of corporate information, much easier and improves its quality.
 Since all access to historical information is controlled and documented seamlessly by strict authorization management, companies are also on the safe side when it comes to internal and external audits.
 Last but not least, this also increases data security.
-As a modern and central platform is much easier to protect against vulnerabilities and cyber espionage than many heterogeneous legacy systems.
+A modern and central platform is much easier to protect against vulnerabilities and cyber espionage than many heterogeneous legacy systems.

 JiVS IMP not only saves costs, but also provides companies with great additional benefits in the form of greater agility, flexibility, legal certainty and pace of innovation.
 JiVS IMP also enables companies to leverage the potential value of their historical information – their H data – faster, easier and more completely than has been possible to date while increasing the value of their organization.

-- Price and availability
+6. Price and availability